menu

 Living in Napa

 Napa is a larger medium-sized city located in the state of California.
-With a population of 78,315 people and 28 constituent neighborhoods, Napa is the 112th largest community in California.
+With a population of 78,315 people and 28 associated neighborhoods, Napa is the 112th largest community in California.

 Housing costs in Napa are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The citizens of Napa are very well educated compared to the average community in the nation: 35.23% of adults in Napa have a bachelor's degree or even advanced degree.
+The education level of Napa citizens is very high relative to the national average among all cities (21.84%): 35.86% of adults in Napa have a bachelor's degree or even advanced degree.

 The most common language spoken in Napa is English.
 Other important languages spoken here include Spanish and Tagalog.